 The Kashgar Publishing House published books on literature, history, politics, and other topics, and also issued annual reports on local counties and cities, including Kashgar Yearbook, a publication documenting legal, political, demographic, and military developments in the city, according to the China Academic Journals Electronic Publishing House’s database.

 According to the report, the staffers are accused of producing books that were deemed “problematic” or “dangerous.”

 RFA cited a member of the local judiciary as saying in a phone interview that the arrests were part of a government investigation into books that may be politically sensitive.
 The judiciary member said that Kashgar Publishing House was accused of publishing more than 600 books that fell into this category.
-The investigation focused on authors, editors, and those who authorized the publications, according to Radio Free Asia.
+The investigation focused on authors, editors, and those who authorized the publications.

 In late 2023, CPJ was unable to determine whether authorities had charged Siyit, Zunun, or Omer with any crimes, or where they were being held.
 CPJ called the Kashgar Publishing House and the Kashgar Justice Bureau at the numbers listed on their websites, but none of those numbers were in service.

 The arrests came amid China’s ongoing crackdown on the Uighurs, whom authorities have accused of having “politically incorrect” ideas or of being “two-faced,” according to RFA.
 Two-faced” is used by the authorities to describe those they see as openly supporting but secretly opposing government policy.